Colorado Fishing License

 - Internet Via a secure internet https connection.
 How well did the online purchase process work?
 I have purchased my license via the internet since 2006 and the process worked fine.

-Proof of Residency Checklist for Resident Licenses
+Proof of Residency Checklist for Resident Licenses or Page 5 in the Regulation Brochure

 The DOW is using point of purchase computer sales units again this year.
 Along with other proof of residency requirements, you will be required under Federal law to furnish your social security number to obtain a hunting or fishing license.
 SO DON’T BE UPSET WHEN ASKED FOR IT.
 Most of the dealers will show you a reference to the law if asked.